How to get the Best Liposuction in Melbourne – Choose the Best Liposuction Surgeon and have realistic expectations!

 Also, feel free to ask about your Surgeon’s experience and qualifications.
 The more you know about your Surgeon, including; their training, qualifications, types of procedures they perform the better.

 - Are they qualified to operate in accredited Australian Hospitals?

 - Or, do they work out of non-certified back rooms?

 Myth #3 Liposuction will remove any and all your excess fat

-Some areas of the body are simply too delicate to be treated using Liposuction.
-Some areas simply do not respond well to these techniques.
+We can not use Liposuction on all areas of the body that have excess body fat.
+Some areas of the body are simply too delicate to use Liposuction on.
+Whilst others simply do not respond well to these techniques.

-For example, if too much fat under your skin is removed, a permanent divot can form.
+Furthermore, removing either too little or too much fat can produce less than desirable results.
+This can also result in complications.
+For example, a permanent divot can form if too much fat is taken.
 Again, any areas of concern are best discussed with your Plastic Surgeons prior to proceeding with sculpting, fat removal or contouring using liposuction techniques.

-If you feel good about answering these questions and you’re ready to begin your body contouring surgery using proven Lipo body contouring methods, give us a call today or send in an enquiry form.
+If your ready to begin your body contouring surgery using proven Liposuction/body contouring methods, give us a call today.
+Alternatively, you can send us an enquiry form.